vmray/ms-defender-MDO/Readme.md

 - **Understand Attacker Intent**: Gain full visibility into the next stage of a phishing attack with detailed insight into attacker behavior and objectives.
 - **Streamline Alert Triage**: Get instant clarity within Microsoft Defender alerts — including verdicts, malware names, classifications, and VTI data.
 The integration automatically analyzes both the phishing URL(s) and any payloads they may download.
+- **User Reported Phishing**: The connector fetches **both the URLs and the attachment** for spam or phishing reported by user.
+As dangerous phishing kits bypass usual email security, these attacks will first be detected in URP mailbox.
+VMRay dynamic analysis can automatically uncover and block them (using indicators) before a SOC analyst has time to review them.
 - **Enhance Protection**: Automatically add IOCs from VMRay analysis to Microsoft Defender indicators, strengthening defenses and preventing future attacks.
 - **Accelerate Incident Response**: Access comprehensive, in-depth sandbox reports directly from VMRay to speed up investigation and resolution.